 - Mount of Olives.

-Activities in the Middle East in the winter
+Activities in the Middle East in the fall, winter, or spring

 Whichever country you decide on visiting in the Middle East, there are so many activities you could engage in during your stay, but here are some suggestions: